glotzerlab/rowan/README.md

 The package is currently tested for Python versions 2.7 and Python >= 3.3 on Unix-like systems.
 Continuous integrated testing is performed using CircleCI on these Python versions with NumPy versions 1.10 and above.

-To run the packaged unit tests, execute:
+To run the packaged unit tests, execute the following line from the root of the repository:

 ```bash
 python -m unittest discover tests